lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 Sugar level falling (r2 < r1):

 **Initial assumption**: A user carries the personal insulin pump device.
 The device previously measured a blood sugar value, stored in r1.
-The insulin pump device has no hardware issues (checked in the last 30 seconds).
+The insulin pump device has no hardware issues (checked in the last minute).
 **Normal**: Blood sugar level is measured by a blood sugar sensor and stored in a value r2.
 After the measurement, the controller checks the previous value (r1): the controller makes a comparison between the current value (r2) and the previous one (r1), and states that r2 is less than r1 (r2<r1).
 Than it computes the dose of insulin to inject (compDose), which is actually 0 U/ml.
 Since the compDose is 0, the controller does not activate the needle assembly to inject insulin.
-**What can go wrong**: between the last hardware check (initial assumption) and the current blood sugar measurement it could have happened that a hardware issues occurred, i.e. one of the error in the Table 2.
+**What can go wrong**: between the last hardware check (initial assumption) and the current blood sugar measurement it could have happened that a hardware issues occurred.
-In this case, the controller must block all the system functionality and the user has to manually solve the issue(s) (see Scenario 5).
+In this case, the controller must block all the system functionality.
-**Other activities**: in the meantime, the battery is discharging; the user are living their normal life and their blood sugar level is changing.
+**Other activities**: in the meantime the user are living their normal life and their blood sugar level is changing.
 **System state on completion**: the controller updates the r-values: the current measurement r2 become r1, r1 become r0, and if there is a r0 value, this is discarded, in order to get ready for the next blood sugar measurement.

 ### Scenario 2: